Helaxious/snake_cases/_posts/2022-03-27-jekyll_tutorial-1.md

 Now that we edited `_config.yml` as the way we want, we can see that our website changed quite a bit, it kinda looks the same, but removing the placeholder text made it look much more finished and professional:

 ![An image showing our new homepage, but with all the placeholders changed](/assets/jekyll-tutorial-1/jekyll-modified-homepage.png)
-(Removed the default post since we don't need it anymore)
+(Removed the default post since we don't need it anymore).

-It seems that we squashed every placeholder in our blog, but there's actually one more place (and maybe another one if you're in the mood) to customize: the about page
+It seems that we squashed every placeholder in our blog, but there's actually one more place (and maybe another one if you're in the mood) to customize: The about page.

 Let's check the `about.markdown` file to see what's inside: